 Targets key immune checkpoints to harness the innate immune response to eliminate tumor cells14

-Immune checkpoint inhibitors, such as PD-L1 and CTLA-4, are the most widely studied systemic immune-based approach for the treatment of bladder cancer.17 Currently, there are five immune checkpoint inhibitors approved to treat metastatic UC.18 There are several ongoing clinical trials of checkpoint inhibitors in either monotherapy or combination therapy in earlier lines or stages of disease.19
+Immune checkpoint pathway inhibition, such as PD-L1 and CTLA-4, are the most widely studied systemic immune-based approach for the treatment of bladder cancer.17 Currently, there are five immunotherapy agents approved to treat metastatic UC.18 There are several ongoing clinical trials of checkpoint inhibitors in either monotherapy or combination therapy in earlier lines or stages of disease.19

 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.